Belgian Congo

 The Belgian Congo (Congo belge, /fr/; Belgisch-Congo) (Note: In Dutch, an alternative and phonetically-identical spelling, Belgisch-Kongo, is also sometimes seen.) was a Belgian colony in Central Africa from 1908 until independence in 1960.
 It is today the Democratic Republic of the Congo (DRC).

 Colonial rule in the Congo began in the late 19th century.
-King Leopold II of the Belgians attempted to persuade the Belgian government to support colonial expansion around the then-largely unexploited Congo Basin.
+King Leopold II of Belgium attempted to persuade the Belgian government to support colonial expansion around the then-largely unexploited Congo Basin.
 Their ambivalence resulted in Leopold establishing a colony himself.
 With support from a number of Western countries, Leopold achieved international recognition of the Congo Free State in 1885.
 By the end of the 19th century, the violence used by Free State officials against indigenous Congolese and a ruthless system of economic exploitation led to intense diplomatic pressure on Belgium to take official control of the country, which it did by creating the Belgian Congo in 1908.

 Belgian rule in the Congo was based on the "colonial trinity" (trinité coloniale) of state, missionary and private-company interests.
 The privileging of Belgian commercial interests meant that large amounts of capital flowed into the Congo and that individual regions became specialised.
 On many occasions, the interests of the government and of private enterprise became closely linked, and the state helped companies to break strikes and to remove other barriers raised by the indigenous population.
 The colony was divided into hierarchically organised administrative subdivisions and run uniformly according to a set "native policy" (politique indigène).
-This differed from the practice of British and French colonial policy, which generally favoured systems of indirect rule, retaining traditional leaders in positions of authority under colonial oversight.
+This approach differs with British indirect rule, which maintained pre-colonial political structures and chief autonomy under colonial supervision.
+In contrast, the Belgian system integrated chiefs into a centralized administrative framework that subordinated their power to direct state control.
+Although Belgian politique indigène was less centralized than the French assimilationist policy, it established administrative chiefdoms instead of preserving traditional ones.